-Eagerly spurred on by the successful application that awarded the Dome its status of becoming a listed building of nationally important historic and architectural interest SWOT continued its strident efforts.
+Eagerly spurred on by the successful application that awarded the Worthing Dome it's status of becoming a listed buildingof nationally important historic and architectural interest SWOT continued its strident efforts.

 Desperate to show people that there was another way forward despite being gagged by the council, SWOT wanted to put their message to as many Worthing residents as possible.
 With this aim, a booklet was produced by SWOT and funded by advertisements.